 - books and guides to Biodynamics; and

-- advice to NASAA and BFA on Biodynamic Certification Standards.
+- advice to ACO and NASAA on Biodynamic Certification Standards.

 Within the office we also choose to minimise our footprint on the planet.
 Measures we use include: